 2 – Alcatraz

-Isolated out in San Francisco Bay, this intimidating relic of the way things used to be is now a fascinating visitors attraction.
-Steeped in history Alcatraz Island is one of San Francisco’s Top attractions and high up on anyone must see list.
-The eerie isolated loneliness add to the sense of walking into history. where you will walk in the footsteps of the most infamous od US Criminals, such as Al Capone, Machine Gun Kelly and James ‘Whitey’ Bulger.
+Isolated out in San Francisco Bay, this intimidating relic of the way things used to be is now a fascinating visitor attraction.
+Steeped in history Alcatraz Island is one of San Francisco’s Top attractions and high up on anyone must-see list.
+The eerie isolated loneliness adds to the sense of walking into history. where you will walk in the footsteps of the most infamous od US Criminals, such as Al Capone, Machine Gun Kelly, and James ‘Whitey’ Bulger.